Board members and staff

 In 2009, Adeidra formed a boutique consulting firm Detail Endeavors, LLC to provide nonprofits and business start-ups with successful business solutions to solve their organizational needs.

-Over the years, Adeidra has worked with local and national nonprofits including: Martin Luther King, Sr. Collaborative Center, Urban League of Greater Columbus, Morehouse College, Tennessee State University, DeKalb County Office of Youth Services, Truly Living Well Center for Natural Urban Agriculture, The Allen Houston Foundation, Keri Hilson Foundation, Our Children’s Keeper, Kerwin B. Lee Family Life Center, and more.
+Over the years, Adeidra has worked with local and national nonprofits including: Martin Luther King, Sr. Collaborative Center, Urban League of Greater Columbus, Morehouse College, Tennessee State University, DeKalb County Office of Youth Services, Truly Living Well Center for Natural Urban Agriculture, The Allen Houston Foundation, Keri Hilson Foundation, Our Children’s Keeper, Kerwin B. Lee Family Life Center and more.

 Delores is currently Vice President of North America Cloud Infrastructure at Oracle.
 She has 20+ years of experience leading high performance teams in Sales, Sales Management, Finance and Operations in the Information Technology industry.
 Delores has successful sold over $1 Billion of IT solutions (hardware, software, mobility & services) into the C-suite and has managed strategic relationships for Fortune 500 companies and Small & Medium Sized Enterprises across the Financial Services, Media and Entertainment, Travel and Transportation, Sports Association, Industrial & Manufacturing, Health care (provider and payer), Non-profit and Retail.

-Preceding my role at Oracle, Delores was the North East Regional Business Unit Executive at a privately-held, Information Technology (IT) value-added reseller that provides comprehensive IT solutions to its clients.
+Preceding her role at Oracle, Delores was the North East Regional Business Unit Executive at a privately-held, Information Technology (IT) value-added reseller that provides comprehensive IT solutions to its clients.
 Delores led an initiative to help the reseller successfully expand into a new multi-million geographic territory and achieve their long-term growth strategy.
 Over 15 months, the company grew “new logo” business by 70% and continues to show great potential for further acceleration.

 Albert is a passionate educator who teaches English to speakers of other languages.
 He received a Master of Arts in TESOL from Saint Michael’s College in Burlington, VT where he focused on curriculum development and computer-assisted language learning.
 He also specializes in content-based ESOL, academic writing instruction and grammar acquisition.
 In the classroom, Albert utilizes a student-centered approach and believes learners perform best when they are provided with a safe space to develop opinions and draw conclusions about material they find both stimulating and relevant.
 In his ten-plus year career, Albert has taught abroad in Morocco, Turkey and Italy, and domestically in New Haven, CT.
 He is a native of Danbury, CT and currently resides in Baltimore, MD where he is an ESOL instructor and the assistant director of the English Language Program at the Johns Hopkins University Carey Business School.